BlueAndGold - Commit Tracker: Notre Dame Football Recruits In Action

 Unofficial season stats: 33 tackles, three sacks and 11 quarterback hurries.

+Clarkston 2021 OL/DL Rocco Spindler (Notre Dame commit) called tonight Trench Warefare for a reason.— The D Zone (@TheD_Zone) October 3, 2020

+Spindler spoke with The D Zone about winning the battle in the trenches, the amazing rivalry between them & WB since 17' and more! @RoccoSpindler92 @ClarkstonWolves @TheeJungle pic.twitter.com/Bvlr0Z4kzM

-The Skinny: Scored on a 50 yard punt return to help lead Pickerington (Ohio) Central (5-0) cruise past Lancaster (Ohio) High (1-4) 35-0 ...
-Pickerington Central has allowed 12 points through five games and is ranked as the No. 19 team in the MaxPreps national top 25.
+The Skinny: Scored on a 53 yard punt return to help lead Pickerington (Ohio) Central (6-0) in a 38-13 dismantling of Reynoldsburg (Ohio) High (3-3) ...
+Pickerington Central is ranked as the No. 19 team in the MaxPreps national top 25.

+Up Next: vs. Grove City (Ohio) High (2-4) in the first round of the Division 1-Region 3 Ohio High School Football Playoffs.

 2022 COMMITS

-The Skinny: Made several tackles, two forced fumbles and a 35 yard reception in Grand Rapids (Mich.)
-Catholic Central's (2-0) 50-7 win versus Middleville (Mich.)
-Thornapple Kellogg (0-2).
+The Skinny: Posted 25 total tackles, one forced fumble and caught a 49 yard touchdown pass in a 42-28 triumph for Grand Rapids (Mich.)
+Catholic Central (3-0) versus Cedar Springs (Mich.)
+High (2-1).

 SEASON POSTPONED UNTIL 2021